-But you want to make your your vivarium into a display feature and look good right?
+But you want to make your vivarium into a display feature and look good, right?
 So if you do decide to install lighting it should run on a 12/12 cycle, meaning 12 hours on and 12 hours off.

 It is best to use a red or green reptile bulb as Royal pythons don’t like bright light and these bulbs will not overly disturb the snake.
 They also have the advantage of adding a focused heat spot.
 Again you must make sure they are adequately guarded and if your build is also to produce heat make sure it has a Habistat dimming thermostat hooked up to it.

-Continuous bright overhead lighting can stressful to snakes, especially a nocturnal species such as the royal python.
-So despite all your efforts to install lighting they may be wasted when your snake decides they dont want to be on show never to leave its hides while it is on!
+Continuous bright, overhead lighting can be stressful to snakes, especially a nocturnal species such as the royal python.
+So despite all your efforts to install lighting your snake may decide never to leave its hides while the light is is on!

-You may think your snake will appreciate a large display enclosure you may find that your particular snake thinks otherwise!
+If you think your snake will appreciate a large display enclosure then you may find that your particular snake thinks otherwise!
 Some will love a display enclosure where they can climb and explore.
 Some individuals will hate it and become stressed.
 Watching your snake will tell you if you are providing a suitable enclosure that they approve of.